libbyshoop/runestone/source/classactivities/functions.rst

 use it.

 Try to predict what values the function calls below would return.
-Then test yourself by typing the function into the editor and trying out the examples.
-After running the module, click on the window containing the interactive shell, and run the following statements, one at a time.
+Then test yourself by typing the function into the activecode and trying out the examples.
 Note that I show a variety of ways to catch the value returned by the function foo.

  .. sourcecode:: python